Bartłomiej Mróz

 Bartłomiej Mróz (born 9 August 1994) is a Polish para badminton player who competes in international level events.
 Mróz made his Paralympic badminton debut at the 2020 Summer Paralympics.
 Mróz is also a three-time European champion in men's doubles SU5 at the European Para-Badminton Championships.

-Personal life
+Early life

 Mróz was born without his right forearm.
 In 2005, he joined the Municipal Interschool Sports Club in Kędzierzyn-Koźle, where he began to practice in para-badminton.